bloxstreet/support/hr-information/rank-purchasing.md

 # Rank Purchasing

-*  If someone DMs you saying they purchased a rank, do not rank them.
+*  If someone DMs you saying they purchased points for a rank, do not rank them.
 *  Inform them to create a ticket.
 *  Ranking the player or/and dealing with this type of situation results in consequences.